django-rea/rea-app/README.md

 These type annotations are parsed and checked before compiling and then stripped with Babel before running the code- that's about it!
 You may need to find a colour scheme for your editor that plays nicely with it, but in my experience ES6/JSX-compatible syntax mappings usually work fine.

 If you have added new third-party packages and need type definitions for them, you can try running `flow-typed install` to see if full typings for those packages can be auto-installed for you.
+This command runs automatically after finishing an standard NPM install command, as configured in `package.json`.

 ### Setting up the codebase